-Between the years 2003 and 2014, there were 348,253 traffic collisions that resulted in fatalities in the United States.
+Between the years 2003 and 2014, 348,253 traffic collisions resulted in fatalities in the United States.
 Of those, 0.35% (1,222) were classified as involving vehicles related to school transportation.
 This includes school buses as well as non-school buses functioning as school buses that transport students to or from school or school-related functions and activities.
 On average, this equates to approximately 102 fatal school bus accidents every year.

 Examining these numbers further, we can begin to see some underlying trends about what causes school bus accident fatalities:

-- Only 8% of the individuals who lost their lives in those same accidents were children on the buses
+- Only 8% of the individuals who lost their lives in those same accidents were children on the buses.

-- The remaining 21% were non-occupants including pedestrians and bicyclists
+- The remaining 21% were non-occupants, including pedestrians and bicyclists.